Colonoscopy and Other GI Tests and Procedures

 Hear from Dr. Griffin and his patient Ruth as the screening takes place.

-Here are common gastrointestinal tests and procedures
+VIDEO Here are other common gastrointestinal tests and procedures

 Upper Gastrointestinal Endoscopy